maesiltea007/legendary_assignment/README.md

 ```

 # Notes
--ensure that the input is for your prediction model knn classifier
+- ensure that the input is for your prediction model knn classifier
--modify the dataset loading scriptf by necessary
+- modify the dataset loading scriptf by necessary

 # License
 This project is licensed by the MIT License